Nursing is a profession which provides health care

 Prospective students are responsible for obtaining these materials in order to acquaint themselves with the admission policies and procedures.

-Students accepted into this program will be required to successfully complete Directed Clinical Practice/clinically-based courses held in health care facilities.These facilities require background checks and urine drug screening as a condition of placement.
+Students accepted into this program will be required to successfully complete clinically-based courses held in health care facilities.These facilities require immunizations, background checks and urine drug screening as a condition of placement.

-Refusal to submit to a background check, or failure to meet clearance criteria established by the healthcare facility, may prevent placement in the Directed Clinical Practice/clinically-based course and thus, it may not be possible to successfully progress in or complete the program.
+Refusal of immunizations, refusal to submit to a background check, and/or failure to meet clearance criteria established by the healthcare facility may prevent placement in the clinical setting, and thus affect progress in the program.

 Health care facilities also require adherence to strict standards of conduct.
 Facilities may refuse educational access to any person who does not adhere to the facility’s standards of safety, health and ethical behavior.
-This may be cause for removal from the program.
+Failure to adhere to standards may be cause for dismissal from the program.